literalpie/Annotated-Angular-Roadmap/README.md

 ## 🤫 Offer Google engineers better integration with Angular and Google's internal server stack
 Internal project.
 Unlikely to have any public movement or benefits.

-## 🤫 Streamline releases with consolidated Angular versioning & branching
+## 🚧 Streamline releases with consolidated Angular versioning & branching

-No public movement
+Some details in [Angular biweekly meeting notes](https://docs.google.com/document/d/1rC5dz7AkCZP813daT_bccbS-20OLmXgBVi50CSKx148/pub) from March 23, 2021.
+It sounds like there are some difficulties.

 ## 🚧 Optimized build speed and bundle sizes with Angular CLI webpack 5